tobyond/attribeauty/README.md

   def update_params
     params_filter.accept do
-      attribute :title, :string, allow_nil: false, required: true attribute :email do
+      attribute :title, :string, required: true
+      attribute :email do
-        attribute :address, :string, allow_empty: false
+        attribute :address, :string
-        attribute :valid, :boolean, allow_nil: false
+        attribute :valid, :boolean
-        attribute :ip_address, :string, allow_blank: true
+        attribute :ip_address, :string, exclude_if: :empty?
       end
     end
   end
 ```

-If you have a "head" param, like in rails, you can exclude it like this:
+If you have a "head" param, like in rails, you can exclude it, also note the `exclude_if` option, this will exclude the value completely, if it evaluates to true.
+`exclude_if` will accept a single method call (`:nil?`) or an array (`[:nil?, :empty?]`)

 ```
 class MyController